Software-Essentials/Avalanche/guidelines.md

 *Routes:*

-`GET /post/index` // Used to display all posts

-`GET /post/show` // Used to display a specific post
+`GET /post` // Used to display all posts or a specific post if an 'ID' is specified in the body.

-`POST /post/create` // Used to create a post
+`POST /post` // Used to create a post

-`PUT /post/update` // Used to update a post
+`PUT /post` // Used to update a post

-`DELETE /post/destroy` // Used delete a post
+`DELETE /post` // Used delete a post

 ## Exceptional entity setup: